telluslabs/gips/README.md

 You can also select tests based on mark (marks are tags for tests):

 https://pytest.org/latest/example/markers.html

+If you specify the same test file multiple times on the command line (say, to specify multiple tests in that file), any module-scoped test fixtures will run once for each time the file is listed, which may not be what was expected.
+This is because pytest sees each item on the command line as a separate run of the module, even though really it's the same file listed mulitple times.
+Instead, avoid the problem by using `-k` to specify tests.

 ## Authors and Contributors
 The following have been authors or contributers to GIPS